benbrenson/isar/doc/user_manual.md

     debian-wheezy
     debian-jessie
     ```
+ - This file must have the same name as set in ${DISTRO} defined in the conf/multiconfig/*.conf file.
  - In this file, define the variables described above.
+ - The distro configuration file should only contain distribution specific definitions, which in turn means only including software packages for the rootfs.
+ - Do not include board dependent things within this file, except ${DISTRO_ARCH}.

 ---

 ## Add a New Machine

 Every machine is described in its configuration file.
 The file defines the following variables:
- - `IMAGE_PREINSTALL` - The list of machine-specific packages, that has to be included to image.
-This variable must include the name of the following packages (if applicable):
-   - Linux kernel.
-   - U-Boot or other boot loader.
-   - Machine-specific firmware.
- - `KERNEL_IMAGE` - The name of kernel binary that it installed to `/boot` folder in target filesystem.
-This variable is used by Isar to extract the kernel binary and put it into the deploy folder.
-This makes sense for embedded devices, where kernel and root filesystem are written to different flash partitions.
-This variable is optional.
+ - `KIMAGE_TYPE` - The name of kernel binary that it installed to `/boot` folder in target filesystem.
+This variable is used by isar for determing which
+ image type has to be compiled by the kernel.
  - `INITRD_IMAGE` - The name of `ramdisk` binary.
 The meaning of this variable is similar to `KERNEL_IMAGE`.
 This variable is optional.
  - `MACHINE_SERIAL` - The name of serial device that will be used for console output.
  - `IMAGE_TYPE` - The type of images to be generated for this machine.
+ - `DTBS` - The primary device tree file.
+Isar will install this device tree to the location specified with ${DTB_INSTALL_DIR}.
+ - `DTBOS` - Device tree overlay files.
+The kernel has to be capable of compiling device tree overlays.
+ - `BOOT_IMG` - The name of the uboot image.
+Isar will also build a complete debian package for uboot.
+ - `UIMAGE_LOADADDR` - The uImage loadaddress.
+Only required if ${KIMAGE_TYPE} is uImage.
+ - `TARGET_ARCH` - The target architecture required by different buildsystems (e.g. Kconfig).
+Please do not set a debian specific architecture type here.

-Below is an example of machine configuration file for `Raspberry Pi` board:
+Below is an example of machine configuration file for `NanoPi-Neo` board:
 ```
+KIMAGE_TYPE="uImage"
+KERNEL_CMDLINE="bootargs=console=ttyS0,115200 console=tty1 root=/dev/mmcblk0p2 rw rootwait panic=10"

+UIMAGE_LOADADDR="0x40008000"
+DTBS="sun8i-h3-nanopi-neo.dtb"
+DTBOS="sun8i-h3-i2c0.dtbo \
+          sun8i-h3-i2c1.dtbo \
+          sun8i-h3-i2c2.dtbo \
+          sun8i-h3-spi-mcp2515.dtbo \
-IMAGE_PREINSTALL = "linux-image-rpi-rpfv \
+          sun8i-h3-sc16is760.dtbo \
-                    raspberrypi-bootloader-nokernel"
-KERNEL_IMAGE = "vmlinuz-4.4.0-1-rpi"
+         "
-INITRD_IMAGE = "initrd.img-4.4.0-1-rpi"
+BOOT_IMG = "u-boot-sunxi-with-spl.bin"
-MACHINE_SERIAL = "ttyAMA0"
+MACHINE_SERIAL = "ttyS0"
 IMAGE_TYPE = "rpi-sdimg"
+TARGET_ARCH="arm"
 ```

 To add new machine user should perform the following steps: